Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to work, it won’t turn on.

 The key part is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you could get hot air moving from vents since the heat is on instead.
+You could also get hot air moving from vents since the heat is on instead.

 If you rely on a traditional thermostat: